richTheCreator/Elevated-Trading-LLC/src/pages/starter-kit.md

 ---
 date: 2020-08-30T19:52:01.923Z
-meta_description: The starter kit is the easiest way to offer your customers premium components in an all-in-one package to ensure a positive hemp experience.
+meta_description: The Elevated Essentials starter kit is an all-in-one package of premium hemp smoking components.
+Pair this with our Oregon hemp flower to deliver an amazing customer experience!
 templateKey: starter-kit
 product_image: /media/hemp-starter-kit.jpg
 title: Hemp Starter Kit